isomerpages/moe-fuhuapri/_general-information/Guidelines and Policies/Consent for Photography and Videos.md

 permalink: /general-information/Guidelines-and-Policies/Consent-for-Photography-and-Videos/
 description: ""
 third_nav_title: Guidelines and Policies
+variant: markdown
 ---
+Photographs or video images of students or their parents/legal guardians may be taken during school activities and events such as classroom lessons, CCA, school camps, or school concerts The school may use and publish such photographs or video recordings in school publications, the school’s website, social media channels, or other communication channels.

-The school will occasionally take photographs / videos of students to publicise school activities or competitions that students have participated in.
-These will be used on the school’s website, Facebook page and school magazines.
-If you do not wish your child to be featured in these materials, please inform the school via your child’s Form Teacher.
+If you do not wish for your child/you to be featured in these materials, please inform the school via your child’s Form Teacher.